 Some Themes Are A LOT More User Friendly Than Others

 Choosing the right theme was also a very big lesson I had to learn.
 I’m on my third theme now, and what I wish I’d known two years ago is some themes are much better for non-tech beginners.

 Putting together a WordPress site can be like learning a foreign language.
 Be sure to take advantage of great instructional YouTube videos about WordPress.
-There’s also a FREE WordPress course link at the bottom of this post!

 Remember — be patient with yourself and enjoy the learning process — YOU’VE GOT THIS!!

 Some advice about themes: The major thing to look for, if you’re not tech savvy, is a theme with a visual pagebuilder, drag-and-drop feature, or front-end editor (your theme is being designed right in front of you, not behind the scenes in a dashboard).